-8. Sexual Abuse and Discrimination
+9. Sexual Abuse, Harassment and Discrimination

-- 8.1.
-The Trust prohibits all forms of sexual abuse and discrimination, including sexual harassment, gender-based bullying and sexual violence.
-The Trust's procedures for handling child-on-child sexual abuse and discrimination are detailed in the Child-on-Child Abuse Policy.
+- 9.1.
+The Trust does not accept any form of sexual abuse, harassment and discrimination, including sexual harassment, gender-based bullying and sexual violence.
+The Trust's procedures for handling child-on-child sexual abuse, harassment and discrimination are detailed in the Trust's Child-on-Child Abuse Policy. - 9.2.

-- 8.2.
 The Trust will work with all schools/academies to ensure that all incidents of sexual harassment and/or violence is met with a suitable response, and never ignored.
-Pupils are encouraged to report anything that makes them uncomfortable, no matter how 'small' they feel it might be.
+Pupils are encouraged to report anything that makes them uncomfortable, no matter how 'small' they feel it might be. - 9.3.
+The school/academy will respond appropriately to any sexual harassment complaints inline with the Trust's Safeguarding and Child Protection Policy.
+Disciplinary sanctions for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.

+- 9.4.
+Where the school/academy is responding to a report of sexual violence, the school/academy will take immediate steps to ensure the victim and other pupils are protected.
+The DSL will work closely with the Police, and any other partner agencies as required, to ensure that any action the school/academy takes, e.g. disciplinary sanctions, will not jeopardise any ongoing Police investigation.

-- 8.3.
+- 9.5.
 The response to any incidents of sexual abuse and/or discrimination will be:

+- Prompt

 - Proportionate

 - Considered

 - Supportive

-- Decided on a case-by-case basis

-- 8.4.
-The schools within the Trust have procedures in place to respond to any allegations or concerns regarding a child's safety or wellbeing.
+- 9.6.
+The schools/academies within the Trust have procedures in place to respond to any concerns regarding children's safety or wellbeing.
 These include clear processes for:

 - Responding to a report

 - Carrying out risk assessments, where appropriate, to help determine whether to:

 - Manage the incident internally

 - Refer to early help

 - Refer to children's social care

 - Report to the Police